sultanularefin/reactUpload/readme.md

-here inside mysite, settings.py file gitignored, thus it will not run. gitignored for secret key.
+here inside mysite, settings.py file gitignored, thus it will not run. gitignored file ignored for secret key.